A transparent travel guide to Florence in Italy.

 When you enter the surrounding roads of the city, it can get a bit wild.

-Motorbike and Vespa drivers are all around you and they can take you over from anywhere.
-Just as if you were driving in India, minus the cows and dogs on the road.
+Motorbike and Vespa drivers are all around you, and they can take you over from anywhere.

-Police presence is great in the peripheries of the city, so make sure to follow all driving rules to not get fined.
+Police presence is great in the peripheries of the city, so make sure to respect all driving rules to not get fined.

 Get a hotel on the outskirts, never in the city because driving in the city center is difficult and stressful and because you need permission to drive through the city.

-If you book with a hotel in the city (which has parking on-premises), ask for permission to drive through the city.
+If you book with a hotel in the city (which has parking on-premises), know about ZTL car zones.

 However, when people get to travel again, and Florence is packed with tourists, you might want to reconsider that and travel at a time that is less busy.